 Despite the doom and gloom there is good news too.
 Studies, for example, indicate that the majority of children rebound after the divorce of their parents and adapt well in the long term.
 Research also indicates that children from stable, supportive single parent families do better than those from conflict ridden two parent families.

 Studies indicate that children from high conflict, two parent families exhibit more behavior problems after a divorce than before.
-Their behavior problems increase if they remain with parents who are unhappy and fighting with each other, verbally and /or physically.
-Studies also indicate that the behavior problems children display after divorce were often present prior to the divorce.
+Their behavior problems increase if the separated/divorced parents are unhappy and continue to fight with each other, verbally and /or physically.
+Studies further indicate that the behavior problems children display after divorce were often present prior to the divorce.

-In addition, many children of divorce continue to deal with the stress of living with or visiting an addicted parent.
+In addition, many children of divorce continue to deal with the stress of living with or visiting an addicted parent, or a parent with other mental heath concerns.
 This, too, can have a negative impact on the child's development.
 Find out how you can help when the alcohol or substance abuse of a parent is a problem for a child.

 Divorced parenting is not always the problem.
 Research suggests that children do better when they grow up in stable, single parent families than in two parent families, characterized by fighting, unhappiness and tension.

 Divorce, itself, is not necessarily the cause of poor outcomes for children.
-Rather, the stressful conditions that contributed to the divorce, and that continue after it, are a factor in the problems that characterize this population of children.
+Rather, the stressful conditions that contributed to the divorce, and that continue after it, are a factor in the problems the problems the young person shows.

 How To Help Your Children When Divorced Parenting Affects Them